Contents

 Heat Loss in Cold Seasons.

-In winter, heat acquired during the day is lost during the night through the skylight.
-One study shows that at night, a skylight loses 32.4 BTU per hour, per square foot, compared to windows’ heat loss of 20.2 BTU per hour, per square foot.
-That indicates that skylights lose near 40% more heat than windows.
+In winter season, heat gained during the day is lost at night through the skylight.
+One research study shows that at night, a skylight loses 32.4 BTU per hour, per square foot, compared to windows’ heat loss of 20.2 BTU per hour, per square foot.
+That means that skylights lose near to 40% more heat than windows.

-With their flat or angled positions, skylights collect dirt and particles at a higher rate than windows.
-If you infrequently tidy your windows, you’ll need to clean up the skylight more often.
-Plus, mounting the roof is the only way to clean the beyond a skylight.
+With their flat or angled positions, skylights collect dirt and debris at a greater rate than windows.
+If you infrequently tidy your windows, you’ll require to clean up the skylight more often.
+Plus, mounting the roof is the only way to clean the outside of a skylight.

 16-by-16 inches$ 150– $600.